mjclobo/mjclobo.github.io/_pages/projects.md

 The details of the method and its application can be found in [Lobo et al., (2024)](https://journals.ametsoc.org/view/journals/atot/41/10/JTECH-D-23-0144.1.xml).

-CWT_Multi can be used to analyze how nonstationary tidal amplitudes and phases evolve in response to external factors, e.g., estuarine flooding.
+CWT_Multi can be used to analyze the time evolution of nonstationary tidal amplitudes and phases in response to external factors, e.g., estuarine flooding.
 In addition, CWT_Multi reconstructs a time series from the nonstationary tidal amplitude data.
 The tide-only time series could, for example, then be subtracted from the original signal to study